zoechbauer/z-control-Backup-Scripts/docs/Backup Scripts for non committed files.md

-# Backup Scripts Usage Guide
+# Backup of Non-Committed Files and Folders

 This guide explains how to use the provided PowerShell scripts to back up non-committed files and folders from your development projects.
 These scripts help you safeguard important configuration and environment files before deleting or migrating projects.